 It is also important to remember that not all RO systems are the same, and some do waste A LOT of water.
 A traditional RO system can waste anywhere from 4-10 gallons of water for every gallon of pure water produced.
 We agree this is way too much.
 But the technology is improving.
 The Cloud system only wastes 1 gallon of water for every gallon dispensed (1:1 ratio), and many tankless RO systems can achieve similar waste ratios.
 The average American family uses upwards of 300 gallons of water at home per day, so installing an efficient RO system would likely account for a less than 1% increase in total water usage.
 We think 1% additional water usage is likely worth having pure water on tap.
 Cutting out 1 min from your daily shower would balance your water budget if you were to install an RO

 The Cloud app is designed to put you in charge of your drinking water quality and consumption.
 Our goal with the app is to build trust and transparency with your Cloud system.
 We do this by displaying a couple of key metrics.
 First is your filter status and drinking water quality.
 We use TDS measuremnts (Total Dissolved Solids) at every stage of filtration to confirm the filter is working as it should.
 You can see the TDS of your incoming tap water, you can see how much of those dissolved solids are being removed (typically 90-98%), and then you can see how much mineral content we are adding back in.
 In addition to these water quality readings, you can also see how much water your family is consuming on a monthly basis.
-The combination of water consumption and filter effectiveness will automatically trigger filter replacements when you need them, not on some arbitrary timeline.
+The combination of water consumption and filter effectiveness will calculate an estimated filter replacement date.
+Your filter replacement date is predictive and will update as you continue to use your system.
+When your system is ready for a filter replacement the app will notify you and prompt you to order the needed cartridges.

 In addition to the above you can also see a ballpark snapshot of your pH, mineral content, and toxins reported in your local tap water.
 The app connects to your device via bluetooth, so make sure to check your quality and consumption periodically when you are filling up your glass.